SteveBarnett/Remixing/_thinking/work-and-secular-dharma.md

 These days "at the office" can mean many things.
 A few floors of a skyscraper.
 A hot desk at a co-working space.
 A room at home with a standing desk.
 All these of I consider "at the office" for this book: the place where we do our work.

 We're going cover a couple of aspect of work: me, my team, and my organisation.
 For each one we'll look at how secular dharma intersects with it, and how it can help: identity, conflict, right livelihood.
 We'll also link to it to Daniel Pink's theory of motivation: autonomy, mastery and purpose.

+...

+Writing this tiny book is part of my practice.
+I'm down with (I think Dogen's) idea that everything is your main practice.

+I'm also down with Austin Kleon and his idea of "write the book you want to read."

 ### A quick aside on layers